scsm-ua/kirtan-guide-en/songs/kobe-gaura-vane-suradhuni-tate.md

     gauḍa-vraja-bane,    bheda nā heribo, hoibo varaja-vāsī
     dhāmera svarūpa,    sphuribe nayane, hoibo rādhāra dāsī

-Then I shall see no difference between the forest of Gauḍa and Vraja, and I will be transformed into a res- ident of the *dhām* .
-The true nature of the Lord’s abode will manifest itself to my eyes, and I will become a maid- servant of Śrīmatī Rādhārāṇī.
+Then I shall see no difference between the forest of Gauḍa and Vraja, and I will be transformed into a resident of the *dhām* .
+The true nature of the Lord’s abode will manifest itself to my eyes, and I will become a maidservant of Śrīmatī Rādhārāṇī.